max-au/argparse/README.md

 ## Changelog

+Verson 1.2.1:
+ * minor bugfixes, support for choices of atoms

 Version 1.2.0:
  * CLI incompatible change: `cli:run/1,2` by default now calls halt(1) in case of a parser error
  * bugfixes

 Version 1.1.3:
  * added `help => hidden` for commands and options